Interested in Semana Santa in Spain and celebrating Easter in Spain?

 Easter in Spain is one of the most important historical, cultural, social, and religious events.

 Easter processions in Spain commemorate the passion, death, and resurrection of Jesus in an unparalleled way.
-The celebration of Holy Week and Easter in Spain represents a glorious demonstration of religiousness accompanied by superb artistic expression.
+The celebration of Holy Week and Easter in Spain represents a demonstration of religiousness accompanied by superb artistic expression.

-The remarkable tradition of celebrating Holy Week and Easter in Spain goes back to the Middle Ages.
 Semana Santa in Spain is one of the most spectacular fiestas in Spain.
 During Semana Santa, striking religious processions go through the main streets of Spanish cities, towns, and villages.

 The most dramatic Semana Santa parades in Spain happen on Maundy Thursday (Jueves Santo) and Good Friday (Viernes Santo).
 The most dramatic Holy Week processions are in Seville and Malaga in southern Spain.